A Poincar\'e-Bendixson theorem for flows with arbitrarily many singular points: Poincar e -Bendixson theorem for a non-compact surface and generalization of Ma i er's description of recurrence

-By taking end completions, Theorem~\ref{main:a} implies the following Poincar\'e-Bendixson theorem for a flow with arbitrarily many singular points on a surface of finite genus.
+By taking end completions, Theorem~\ref{main:a} and Lemma~\ref{lem:q-Q_uncountable} imply the following Poincar\'{e}-Bendixson theorem for a flow with arbitrarily many singular points on a surface of finite genus and finitely many boundary components.

-\begin{theorem} The following statements hold for a flow with arbitrarily many singular points on a surface of finite genus: \\ {\rm(a)} The $\omega$-limit set of any non-closed orbit of is one of the following exclusively: \begin{quote} $(1)$ A nowhere dense subset of singular points. \\ $(2)$ A semi-attracting limit cycle. \\ $(3)$ A quasi-semi-attracting limit virtual quasi-circuit. \\ $(4)$ A locally dense Q-set. \\ $(5)$ A transversely Cantor Q-set. \\ $(6)$ A quasi-Q-set that consists of singular points and non-recurrent points. \end{quote} {\rm(b)} Any non-recurrent orbit in the $\omega$-limit set of a point is a virtual quasi-separatrix. \\ {\rm(c)} If the singular point set is totally disconnected, then any non-recurrent orbits in the $\omega$-limit set of a point are virtual separatrices. \end{theorem}
+\begin{theorem} The following statements hold for a flow with arbitrarily many singular points on a surface of finite genus and finitely many boundary components: \\ {\rm(a)} The $\omega$-limit set of any non-closed orbit is one of the following exclusively: \begin{quote} $(1)$ A {\rm(}possibly empty{\rm)} nowhere dense subset of singular points. \\ $(2)$ A semi-attracting limit cycle. \\ $(3)$ A quasi-semi-attracting limit virtual quasi-circuit. \\ $(4)$ A locally dense Q-set. \\ $(5)$ A transversely Cantor Q-set. \\ $(6)$ A quasi-Q-set that consists of uncountably many singular points and uncountably many non-recurrent points. \end{quote} {\rm(b)} Any non-recurrent orbit in the $\omega$-limit set of a point is a virtual quasi-separatrix. \\ {\rm(c)} If the singular point set is totally disconnected, then any non-recurrent orbits in the $\omega$-limit set of a point are virtual separatrices. \\ {\rm(d)} If the $\omega$-limit set of a point is a Q-set, then the Q-set corresponds to the orbit closure of any non-closed recurrent point in the Q-set. \end{theorem}

 In the previous theorem, notice that the $\omega$-limit set of a point is empty if and only if it is a nowhere dense subset of singular points.
+Theorem~\ref{main:b} and Corollary~\ref{cor:nonex_qQset} imply the following statement on surfaces without genus.

+\begin{corollary} The following statements hold for a flow with arbitrarily many singular points on a surface which is contained in a sphere or a projective plane: \\ {\rm(a)} The $\omega$-limit set of any non-closed orbit is one of the following (the possibilities are mutually exclusive): \begin{quote} $(1)$ A {\rm(}possibly empty{\rm)} nowhere dense subset of singular points. \\ $(2)$ A semi-attracting limit cycle. \\ $(3)$ A quasi-semi-attracting limit virtual quasi-circuit. \end{quote} {\rm(b)} Any non-recurrent orbit in the $\omega$-limit set of a point is a virtual quasi-separatrix. \\ {\rm(c)} If the singular point set is totally disconnected, then any non-recurrent orbits in the $\omega$-limit set of a point are virtual separatrices. \end{corollary}